 Building vocabulary is vital grammar is not: If you don’t know where to start, building vocabulary is important for beginners, don’t worry about grammar at all they will learn it from reading.

 How to Implement These Strategies Without Feeling Overwhelmed?

 It is easy to find and create a list of ideas on how to teach Chinese at home, like reading Chinese books, listening to Chinese music, watching Chinese movies, etc.

 it’s also easy to make a whole list of things to do without ever acting on it.

-This is why I created a FREE 5-Day Chinese Motivation Challenge to help:
+This is why I created a FREE 5-Day Live the Chinese Language Challenge to help:

 - Receive exclusive tools, resources, and printable ONLY for participants

 - Receive daily emails full of tips and insights to keep up motivation

 Don’t waste time, click the button below & claim your spot now!